mindkin/hourfleet/docs/youconfigure.md

 You can see an example of what your web app will look like at [What Is In The Box](inthebox.html)

 # What Is A Network Operator?
-From the perspective of Hourfleet, you (and your business) are known as a "Network Operator", since you operate a car sharing network on the Hourfleet platform.
+From the perspective of Hourfleet, you (and your business) are known to Hourfleet as a "Network Operator", since you operate a car sharing network on the Hourfleet platform.

 As a Network Operator you are very likely to have many things unique to your business, such as: your own brand, your own social media presence, and also different rules about how your price and charge your customers for renting and borrowing cars on your network.